vogel005/codingPractice/README.md

 # codingPractice

-*To practice coding in C++.
-Using Visual Studio 2017 and Github Desktop.
-Focusing on Data Structures and Algorithms.*
+*My Goal: To learn with hands on practice experience how to code Data Structures and Algorithms using C++.*

 ### FOLDERS